courseportal/coursePortal/docs/source/notes/log_jacob.rst

 	*question and assignment model field 'private' removed 2.Current template system.
 Functionality will be folded into the question system somehow.
 In the future, templates will be a way of styling a question.
-	*Models 'template' and 'Atemplate' removed, andd corresponding views/templates
+	*Models 'template' and 'Atemplate' removed, andd corresponding views/templates *Classes relate to assignments, questions relate to atoms